AnthropologieBiblique/Unbound2md/Bibles/NVG/Acts of the Apostles/NVG Ac 11.md

 ---
+aliases :
+- Acts of the Apostles 11
+- Actes 11
-aliases : Ac 11
+- Ac 11
+- Acts of the Apostles 11
 tags : Bible/Ac/11
 ---

-# Chapitre 11
+# Acts of the Apostles 11

 ###### 1
 Audierunt autem apostoli et fratres, qui erant in Iudaea, quoniam et gentes receperunt verbum Dei.